Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Methodology

-In our previous work, CPGA-Net~\cite{weng2024lightweight}, we successfully utilized these theoretical equations in deep learning form.
-In this article, we extended the idea and proposed an attention mechanism called the Channel-Prior block (CP block), which modularizes the relationship of both equations into a systematic form.
-We restructured the module with convolutions and a ResBlock while fusing features with the original RGB channels at each step to streamline the module into an attention-block design.
-This helps in activating the feature map to align with the original channels.
-In CPGA-Net, three-channel priors are selected as the input for \(t\) estimation: the Bright Channel Prior (BCP), the Dark Channel Prior (DCP), and the luminance channel (Y component from the YCbCr color space).
-They can be defined respectively as:
+First of all, the reformulation of Eq.
+(3) reveals an alternative imaging perspective, where L is linked to the characteristic of atmospheric light, which predominantly includes environmental interference, $\tilde{A}$ corresponds to the unknown noise-free image, and R corresponds to the reflectance in a linear relationship between $L$ and $\tilde{A}$.
+This formulation's underlying mechanism matches the phenomenon of our atmospheric scattering-based approach, performing an insightful attention relationship of these factors.
+Further analysis will be discussed in the Appendix.

-where \( I^c \) represents the color channel \( c \) of the input image \( I \).
-These common features represent the brightness variation in different environments and are widely used in traditional methods \cite{Shi2018Nighttime}.
-The combination of channel priors shows sensitivity to brightness, which is an important clue in representing the atmospheric transmission \(t\) to guide the enhancement, as shown in Fig.~\ref{fig.fig_maxminmean}.
+Built upon these relationships, we extended the local processing as an attention mechanism called the Channel-Prior block (CP block), which modularizes the relationship of underlying equations into a systematic form.
+We restructured the module with convolutions and a ResBlock~\cite{he2016resnet}, fusing features with the original RGB channels to streamline it into an attention-block design.

-Additionally, to transform it into a high-dimensional processing module rather than maintaining the original channels, we simplified the luminance channel into a more basic representation—specifically, the mean of the channels, akin to the concept of intensity (I component in the HSI color space), which also indicates image brightness.
-The channel priors are depicted as:
+For the attention to the brightness correlated priors for transmittance $\tilde{t}$ estimation, we adopt channel-prior features $F^{CP}$, which are sensitive to contrast and brightness variations.
+These are derived from the input feature map $f$:

-where \(F\) is the input feature map, and \(F^{CP}\) is the channel prior features.
-If \(c\) consists of RGB channels, \(F\) will be equal to \(I\).
-As a result, the channel priors are simplified to the input channels' max, min, and mean, making the attention module more responsive to the overall brightness control of the image.
+where \(f\) is the input feature map, and \(F^{\text{CP}}\) denotes the channel prior features, which include brightness sensitive channel priors: Bright Channel Prior (BCP), Dark Channel Prior (DCP), and the luminance channel (I component in the HSI color space).
+These priors have been widely used in prior research to capture the characteristics of low-light images.
+In our implementation, we simplify the prior into a high-dimensional representation by reducing the channel priors to the input channels' maximum, minimum, and mean values.
+This approach improves the attention module's responsiveness in controlling the image's overall contrast.